biblicalhumanities/greek-new-testament/syntax-trees/sblgnt-lowfat/README.md

 Last modified: 2 Feb, 2015

 These syntax trees were created to be easier to query and to display using standard Web technologies.
+They are called "lowfat" because they are simpler and have fewer nodes than the equivalent GBI trees: about 1/2 as many elements, and about 1/3 as many attributes.

 Please report bugs by creating issues on this github directory.
 You can also contact us at:

-- Twitter: @bibhumanities.org
+- Twitter: @bibhumanities
 - Email: jonathan.robie@ibiblio.org
 - Forums: biblicalhumanities.org or ibiblio.org/bgreek

 ## Copyright